bacalhau-project/bacalhau/docs/running-node/quick-start-docker.md

 * It exposes the Bacalhau API ports to the local host only, to prevent accidentally exposing the API to the public internet
 * The container version should match that of the Bacalhau installed on your system
 * The IPFS connect string points to the RPC port of the IPFS node.
 Because Bacalhau is running in the same network, it can use DNS to find the IPFS container IP.
-* The `--peer` flag is set to `none` because we don't want to bootstrap to the public network
 * The `--node-type` flag is set to `requester,compute` because we want to run both a requester and a compute node

 ```bash